Skip to content

 sudo apt-get install fcitx fcitx-rime

-After completion, in "Preferences -> Fcitx Configuration -> Add Input Method", add the "Zhongzhou Yun" input method.
+After completion, add the "Zhongzhou Yun" input method under "Preferences -> Fcitx Configuration -> Add Input Method".

 X.4 Installing Chinese Fonts on Raspberry Pi

-Execute the following commands in the terminal to install the "WenQuanYi Zen Hei" font:
+Execute the following command in the terminal to install the "WenQuanYi" font:

 Bash